zabroseric/sfdc-xml-parser/README.md

 | [![Deploy](https://deploy-to-sfdx.com/dist/assets/images/DeployToSFDX.svg)](https://deploy-to-sfdx.com) | [![Deploy](https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png)](https://githubsfdeploy.herokuapp.com/?owner=zabroseric&repo=sfdc-xml-parser&ref=master) |

 ## Overview
-When working with Apex there are often limitations that you would often expect to be resolved with larger frameworks.
-One of which is the ability to easily work with various APIs using XML.
-Although JSON is a defacto standard these days for web integration, it can be difficult to sole rely on this, especially when integrating with older or larger ERP systems.
-In an effort to fill this gap in functionality, the xml parser library provides conversion between objects, sobjects and primitive types back-and-fourth to XML.
-The intention is to provide easy parsing of XML, without manually mapping from XML or writing to XML nodes directly.
+When working with Apex there can be limitations, one of which is using XML when integrating with APIs.
+Although JSON has become a defacto standard, it can be difficult to sole rely on this, especially when working with larger / older systems.
+In an effort to fill this gap in functionality, the xml parser library provides back-and-fourth XML conversion with objects, sobjects and primitive types.
+The intention is to provide easy parsing of XML, whilst boasting of functionality where required.

 ## Features
 * Function Chaining